Bologna–Ancona railway: History

+Construction

-The concession to build and operate the railway between Ancona and Bologna was granted by the government of the Papal States, under a decree of 21 May 1856 to the Marquis of Casa Valdes, with a prescription to build it within 10 years and for a duration of 95 years.
-On the following 16 August, the government approved a statute founding the Società generale delle strade ferrate romane (Roman Railways Company), which was established for the construction and operation of the Ancona–Orte railway and its extension to Bologna.
-This company was the concessionaire of the entire network called the Pio Centrale ("Central Pius" in honour of Pope Pius IX), which also included the Romaę–Civitavecchia railway.
-It would also support the Austrian Lombardy–Venetia railways network by extending a railway to Ferrara and the Po.
+Under a decree dated 21 May 1856, the government of the Papal States gave the Marquis of Casa Valdés a concession to build and operate a railway between the cities of Ancona and Bologna.
+The railway had to be built within ten years, and Casa Valdés' operation would last 95 years.

+On 16 August 1856, the government approved a statute founding the Società Generale delle Strade Ferrate Romane, established for the construction and operation of the Rome–Ancona railway and its extension to Bologna.
+This company was the concessionaire of the entire Pio Centrale railway network, in honour of Pope Pius IX, which also included the Romę–Civitavecchia railway.
+It would also support the Austrian Lombardy–Venetia railway network by extending the railway to Ferrara and up to the Po.

-The railway was opened for operations in 1861, when the territories were annexed to the Kingdom of Italy.
-The Bologna–Forlì section was opened on 1 September 1861, the Forlì–Rimini section on 5 October and section to Ancona station on 17 November.
-The opening ceremony for the whole line had been held seven days earlier.
+The railway was opened in phases in autumn 1861, when the territories were annexed to the Kingdom of Italy.
+The Bologna Centrale–Forlì section was opened on 1 September, the Forlì–Rimini section on 5 October, and the section to Ancona on 17 November.
+The opening ceremony for the line took place seven days earlier.

+19th century

-This line, along with others belonging to Pio Centrale itself, were assigned to the Società per le strade ferrate romane (Roman Railways Company) established following the reorganisation of the railways authorised by the law of 14 May 1865, no 2279.
-As a result of the Roman Railways' poor financial condition, which worsened after the 1870s, the management of the line finally passed to the Società Italiana per le strade ferrate meridionali (Company for the Southern Railways), which retained it following the "conventions" of 1885.
+The Bologna–Ancona railway, along with others belonging to Pio Centrale, were assigned to the Società per le Strade Ferrate Romane (Roman Railways Company) established following the reorganisation of the railways authorised by the law of 14 May 1865, no 2279.
+As a result of the Roman railways' poor financial condition, which worsened after the 1870s, the management of the line finally passed to the Società Italiana per le Strade Ferrate Meridionali, which retained it following the 1885 reorganisations.
 After 1905, following the enactment of the "Fortis" law, which nationalised the railways, the management passed to Ferrovie dello Stato.

+In 1891, Riccione railway station was inaugurated: it had been a temporary stop from 1 January 1862, and a permanent stop from 1865.

+20th century

 The line was doubled in the early twentieth century.
-Electrification at 3000 V DC was inaugurated on 12 November 1938 and went into operation two days later.
+Electrification at 3000 volts direct-current was inaugurated on 12 November 1938 and went into operation two days later.

+21st century

+Between 2016 and 2018, Riccione's railway station was modernised as part of a programme to increase the speed of trains on the line.
+As part of the works, the northbound track was moved closer towards the seaside.